farahsayyed26/class-capture/README.md

 * [Getting Started](#-getting-started)
 ## Problem Statement
 Modern students capture thousands of whiteboard photos, yet these valuable insights often die in the smartphone gallery, buried under personal media.
+## Our Solution
+Class-Capture is an AI-powered workspace that transforms passive classroom photography into active learning assets.
+By integrating high-performance OCR with Generative AI, we bridge the gap between a messy smartphone gallery and a structured digital library.
 ## Key Features
 * Intelligent Capture: High-fidelity OCR specifically tuned for classroom environments and diverse handwriting styles.
 * AI Summarization: Instant extraction of key concepts using Gemini 1.5 Flash.